RSS

 Sysdig On-Premises Release Notes

-You may also want to review the update log for Falco rules used in the Sysdig Secure Policy Editor.
-See Falco Rules Changelog.
+• Falco Rules: You may also want to review the update log for Falco Rules used in the Sysdig Secure Policy Editor.

 Oversight Services Now Offered for All Installs and Upgrades

-As part of our continued focus on our users, we are now offering oversight services for all on-premise installs and upgrades.
-Your Technical Account Manager (TAM), in conjunction with our support organization and Professional Services [where applicable], will work with you to:
+As part of our continued focus on our users, we are now offering oversight services for all on-premises installs and upgrades.
+Your Technical Account Manager (TAM), in conjunction with our support organization and Professional Services where applicable, will work with you to:

 • Assess your environment to ensure it is configured correctly